 All jurisdictions in which we operate have laws against practices that interfere with competition.
-The following activities should always be avoided and, if they occur, reported to the Law Department or the EthicsLine:
+The following activities should always be avoided but, if they occur, must be escalated to business risk leaders:

 - Entering into anti-competitive agreements with competitors, including price fixing, bid rigging, market allocation, and agreements to restrict supply or fix resale prices. - Exchanging competitively sensitive information with competitors. - Boycotting certain customers or third-party service providers. - Abusing a position of market dominance.